 Final Thoughts

-I would recommend it as a day trip from Christchurch if you are short on time, or as the first leg of a longer West Coast road trip if you have more days available.
-Either way: sit on the right-hand side heading west, get to that observation carriage before the gorge begins, and have your camera ready before you think you need it.
+If you are on the South Island, book it.
+Sit on the right side heading west, get to that observation carriage before the gorge begins, and have your camera ready before you think you need it.

 Ready to explore more of New Zealand’s South Island?
 My complete New Zealand travel guide covers the best wildlife spots, photography locations, and South Island itineraries – everything you need to plan your next trip.